EXXETA/exxeta.github.io/_posts/2018-10-29-forecast_sales_in_retail.md

 This particular model is called simple exponential smoothing or SES.

-With $0 \leq \alpha \leq 1$ the weights of the observations decrease exponentially as we go back in time.
+With $$0 \leq \alpha \leq 1$$ the weights of the observations decrease exponentially as we go back in time.
+That is, the closer the past observations are, the more they count towards the prediction.

 Let us test this model using the open-source Python package `statsmodels`.